 Verallia's Recycling Policy

 We have made recycling one of the fundamental priorities of our environmental policy.
 Most of our plants recycling all of their glassmaking waste and, wherever possible, accept cullet from external sources.
-We have also invested in 8 cullet treatment centers (one of them is under construction in Spain) where used glass is sorted, freed of its impurities, and crushed to make clean cullet that is ready to be turned into new glass.
+We have also invested in 8 cullet treatment centers where used glass is sorted, freed of its impurities, and crushed to make clean cullet that is ready to be turned into new glass.

 In South America, we promote the concept of glass collection and recycling based upon the model already well-established in Western Europe.